- AutoCAD not opening in Windows 10 or Windows 11 can be a direct consequence of a recent OS update.

 - Find the key called Version.
 Find its value and remember it or write it down, because you’ll need it later.

 - Now, right-click the Client entry on the left side and choose Permissions.

 - Find the Owner section on the top and next to the TrustedInstaller click Change link.

-- In Enter the object names to select field enter Administrators.
-Click on Check Names button.
-If everything is in order, click on OK.
+- In the Enter the object names to select field enter Administrators.
+Click on the Check Names button, then click on OK.

 - Click Apply and OK to save your settings.

-- Now you can change the Value of the Version key in Registry Editor to 4.5.0.
-Click on OK to save changes.
+- Change the Value of the Version key in Registry Editor to 4.5.0.
+Click on OK to save the changes.

-- Without closing the Registry Editor run AutoCad setup and install it.
+- Without closing the Registry Editor, run the AutoCAD setup and install it.

 - When User Account Control Settings window opens, move the slider all the way down to Never notify.
 Now click on OK to save changes.

 Sometimes you might not be able to install AutoCAD on Windows 10 at all.
 According to users, this can be caused by User Account Control, and in order to fix this problem, you need to disable it.

 After performing the steps above, most User Account Control notifications will be disabled.
 Now you just have to try to install AutoCAD again.

 - Look for your antivirus program in the system tray.